Danusa Round Tour

-Well-functioning snowshoes, poles with winter plates, good footwear, winter-ready clothing.
-The wind can significantly reduce the perceived temperature in winter: do not forget winter gloves, hat, thermos bottle, etc.!
+Well-functioning snowshoes, poles with winter plates, good footwear, winter-proof clothing.
+The wind can reduce the perceived temperature sensitively in winter: don't forget winter gloves, hat, thermos bottle, etc.!

-The carrying of a complete winter tour equipment including avalanche detector is recommended on the marked snowshoe trail as well as generally on all tours in the open alpine terrain.
+It is recommended to carry complete winter touring equipment including avalanche transceivers on the marked snowshoe trail and generally on all tours in open alpine terrain.

 Rental equipment: Sports shop at the valley station of the Grüsch-Danusa cable cars, firstname.lastname@example.org, 081 325 12 34

-Take the Rhätischen Bahn RhB to Grüsch (Fahrplanfeld 910) and the PostBus direction Valzeina to the valley station.
-Further bus connections during the ski season see website of the Grüsch-Danusa mountain railways.
+Take the <a href="http://www.rhb.ch/" target="_blank">Rhaetian Railway RhB to Grüsch (timetable field 910) and the PostBus in the direction of Valzeina to the valley station.
+Further bus connections during the ski season see Website of Bergbahnen Grüsch-Danusa.

 This content has been translated automatically.